What Happens When My Job Is Stressing Me Out and My Job Is Killing Me.

 Then there’s also the issue of my manager, the one below my director, undercutting me.
 But I’ll save that for another post

 Right now, I try to focus on the financial side of it.
 I get paid X to deal with all these people and all these problems.
 I don’t expect much and I’m sure there are other people who feel this way about their work.
 In reality, the money isn’t bad.
 My commute and workload is shit, but the money pays my bills and then some.
-I take solace in know that my family is secure (for right now), I’m building my resume for my next big move, and that I’m able to encourage my coworkers; who more often than not are considering leaving the company out of frustration without a backup plan.
+I take solace in know that my family is secure (for right now), I’m building my resume for my next big move, and that I’m able to encourage my coworkers; who more often than not are considering leaving the company out of frustration and burnout without a backup plan or new job.

 Check Out My Other Posts: